Regulatory Sandbox

 Applications can be submitted during the time slots announced by the Authorities, which also disclose the opening date and duration of the slot, the number of eligible applications and, where applicable, the topic to be tested.

-The application for admission to the sandbox must be sent by certified electronic mail (PEC) to the mailbox: ivass@pec.ivass.it during the time slot indicated, by filling out the specific form in full, along with the annexes indicated at the bottom of the form, and must be digitally signed (format .p7m) by the legal representative of the company.
+The application for admission to the sandbox must be sent by certified electronic mail (PEC) to the mailbox ivass@pec.ivass.it, by filling out the specific form, along with the annexes indicated at the bottom of the form, and must be digitally signed (format .p7m) by the legal representative of the company.

 As to annexes 7 and 8 of the Application form, the following models must be used: